PierrunoYT/DiscordBackupBot/README.md

 # DiscordBackupBot

 DiscordBackupBot is a powerful Discord bot designed to help server administrators efficiently backup and manage channel messages.
-This project is an enhanced version of the original [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot) created by PierrunoYT, with additional features and improvements.
+This project was created by PierrunoYT and is available at [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot).

 ## Features